geovanilopesdias/merge_sort_recursion_analysis/README.md

-# Recursion analysis into Merge Sort
+# Recursion analysis of the Merge Sort algorithm
 **Abstract**: Analysis of the recursion process of the Merge Sort algorithm.

 ## Background